finos/legend-studio/.changeset/nine-shrimps-sin.md

 ---
-"@finos/legend-studio": patch
+"@finos/legend-studio": minor
 ---

-Add buttons for Morphir generation type in FileGenerationEditor, add plugin for Morphir, and change generation type scope.
+Added extension mechanism for actions in file generation output viewer.
+Also added an extension mechanism for file generation type vs. element type matrix (i.e. which element types work with which generation type); _previously, we only allow `Class` and `Enumeration`.